rinafcode/teachLink_web/README.md

 Web3 rewards & referral program (optional)

 ✅ Outcome: A scalable, token-driven learning platform where creators monetize knowledge, learners access premium content, and all users interact securely — powered by Web2 + Web3.

+let make our code clean, maintainable and scallable.
+Keep to Standard